revature-asap/asap-ui/README.md

 - git clone https://github.com/revature-asap/asap-ui.git

+The following are AnglulerCLI commands for starting the server and running tests

 * Development server (Need Angular CLI for running the command)

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.